PaddlePaddle/Paddle/doc/design/fluid.md

 ## Why Fluid

-When Baidu developed PaddlePaddle in 2013, the only well-known open source deep learning system is Caffe.
+When Baidu developed PaddlePaddle in 2013, the only well-known open source deep learning system was Caffe.
 However, when it open-sourced PaddlePaddle in 2016, there had been many other choices over there.
 We were facing a challenge -- why would we open source yet another one?

 Fluid is the answer.
 Fluid is similar to PyTorch and TensorFlow Eager Execution, which describes the "process" of training or inference a model, but not the model itself.
 Indeed, in PyTorch, Eager Execution, and Fluid, there is no such a concept of the model at all.
 I will explain in this article, Fluid is currently more extreme in this idea than PyTorch and Eager Execution, and we are pushing Fluid towards a compiler and even a new programming language for deep learning